 Grant: (slightly taken aback by the shift in tone).
 I was merely making a genuine observation – that after being reassured by you on multiple occasions that your film would not feel anything like mine but then after watching it I find, in fact it does feel like my film.
 Knowing this now, I certainly would never have continued to share private details of my films production with you.

 I absolutely understand the need to defend one’s work and integrity but I feel as though you are acting in a way that is perhaps presenting me with what I could perceive as a threat which could then be interpreted as preventing me from pursuing these concerns further, rather than simply addressing them.
 You know I’m getting this odd feeling that the sudden change in tone from you has been designed to somehow frighten me to not pursue these concerns.
 I need to think further upon this new development….
 Also, your repeated use of the word ‘copy’ sounds weird and out of place.
-You keep on using it every time you speak to me and it always feels oddly placed within a natural conversation.
+You now keep on using it every time you speak to me and it always feels oddly placed within a natural conversation.

 Grant decides to seek some advice on this new and unexpected turn of events.
 The advice he’s given is somewhat surprising.
 Surprising in that others appear to have had similar experiences.
 The advice appears to be along the lines of ‘almost the same thing happened to me’ , ‘they will never let you win’, ‘if you try to take them on they will wear you down in a financial war of attrition’, ‘just leave it, it’s what we all have to do.
 Put up and shut up or be blacklisted’, and ‘they just gaslight you’.
 This all sounded a bit ‘heavy’ but Grant believed pursuing his concerns and not allowing himself to feel intimidated was the correct and moral course of action.